 In addition, the Adviser may place a combined order for two or more accounts it manages, including a Fund, engaged in the purchase or sale of the same security if, in its judgment, joint execution is in the best interest of each participant and will result in best price and execution.
 Transactions involving commingled orders are allocated in a manner deemed equitable to each account or fund.
-Although it is recognized that, in some cases, the joint execution of orders could adversely affect the price or volume of the security that a particular account or a Fund may obtain, it is the opinion of the Adviser that the advantages of combined orders outweigh the possible disadvantages of combined orders.
+Although it is recognized that, in some cases, the joint execution of orders could adversely affect the price or volume of the security that a particular account or a Fund may obtain, it is the opinion of the Adviser that the advantages of combined orders.

-For the fiscal years ended September 30, 2021, 2022 and 2023, the Predecessor Funds paid the following commissions on portfolio transactions:
+For the fiscal years ended September 30, 2022, 2023 and 2024, the Predecessor Funds paid the following commissions on portfolio transactions:

-Predecessor Fund Aggregate Dollar Amount of Brokerage Commissions Paid 2021 2022 2023 Vontobel U.S. Equity Institutional Fund \$3,196 \$3,708 \$2,560 Vontobel Global Environmental Change Fund N/A N/A N/A
+Aggregate Dollar Amount of Brokerage Commissions Paid Predecessor Fund 2022 2023 2024 Vontobel U.S. Equity Institutional Fund \$3,708 \$2,560 \$5,058 Vontobel Global Environmental Change Fund N/A N/A \$3,640